Regis Philbin Kids: How Many Children Did The Former ‘Live!’ Host Have?

 Amy Philbin Has Avoided Public Life

 Little is known about Amy Philbin, Regis’ eldest child.
 She eschewed public life and has managed to keep details of her life private.
+As Radar Online reported, Regis was accused of turning his back on his first two children “because his second wife wanted nothing to do with them.”

+“They’re evil.
+What Joy and him did to those two kids because they were not her children was despicable,” said Daniel Philbin’s ex-wife Judy.

+According to the report, Amy has endured a long battle with drugs and was allegedly near death in 2006.
+Regis purchased her a home to move her out of a crime-ridden area in Los Angeles.